daticahealth/cks-docs/source/sections/getting-started/cluster-access.md

 ACL String Examples:
 To give a group access to retrieve the pods from a specific namespace, use the following ACL string: `product:cluster:mycluster:action:*:examplenamespace:pods:list`.
 This ACL string will provide users in this group access to list pods in the "examplenamespace" namespace using kubectl like `kubectl -n examplenamespace get pods`.

 Some resources in Kubernetes are not "namespaced", meaning they are general cluster resources rather than belonging to a single namespace.
-For instance, to grant access to listing all namespaces within a cluster, use the following ACL string: `product:cluster:mycluster:action:*:*:namespaces:list`
+For instance, to grant access to listing all namespaces within a cluster, use the following ACL string: `product:cluster:mycluster:action:*:*:namespaces:list`.
+This ACL string will allow users in this group to run `kubectl get namespaces`.

 To give a group access to view monitoring, use the following ACL string: `product:cluster:mycluster:action:*:monitoring:*`.
 This ACL string will provide users in this group access to retrieve all resources that are in the "monitoring" namespace.